 Nate Anderson continues:

 “[Aaron Barr's] curiosity about teasing out the webs of connections between people grew.
 By scraping sites like Facebook or LinkedIn, Barr believed he could draw strong conclusions, such as determining which town someone lived in even if they didn’t provide that information.
 How?
 By looking at their friends.”

 Does this sound familiar?
-Hardly surprising then, when we learn of Palantir Technologies’ involvement in the Trump campaign, alongside Cambridge Analytica.
-There was even a third intelligence agency, called Quid, but what of Wikileaks?
+Hardly surprising, when we learn of Palantir Technologies’ involvement in the Trump campaign, alongside Cambridge Analytica.
+There was even a third agency called Quid, but what of Wikileaks?
 Is it likely they would be playing ball with Palantir, and its co-founder Peter Thiel?
 He is also the founder of Paypal, who staged the world-wide blockade of Wikileaks funding.
-It’s hard to imagine, and
+It’s hard to imagine.

-“Assange characterized himself as the spy of and for the people: he is not spying on the people for those in power, he is spying on those in power for the people”.
+“Assange characterised himself as the spy of and for the people: he is not spying on the people for those in power, he is spying on those in power for the people”.

-Žižek offers an interesting perspective on the strict and prolonged silencing of Wikileaks this time.
+Žižek offers an interesting perspective on the strict and prolonged silencing of Julian Assange.
 If his hunch is correct, Assange’s last significant announcement may have been that he would testify to the UK Parliament about Cambridge Analytica. Žižek writes:

 “I think one name explains it all: Cambridge Analytica – a name which stands for all Assange is about, for what he fights against; the disclosure of the link between the great private corporations and government agencies…